IERoboticsClub/PoW/cotracker/README.md

 - **Output: Visibility Flags**: $\hat{v}_{ti}$
   The estimated visibility flags indicate whether each point is visible or occluded in each frame.

+The technical backbone of CoTracker is a transformer network, a type of neural network that's particularly good at handling sequences and relationships within them.
+The transformer iteratively refines its estimates of where points are in each frame, effectively learning from the video as it goes along.
+What's even cooler is that this isn't just for short clips; CoTracker is designed to handle long videos by using a sliding-window approach.
+This means it can update its tracking in real-time as it processes the video, making it incredibly flexible and scalable.